Hyperbolic Graph Neural Networks: A Review of Methods and Applications: Preliminaries and Notation

-In the following, we use $\mathcal{H}$ to represent the case that is applicable to both $\mathcal{B}$ and $\mathcal{L}$.
-However, in certain situations, we may employ a more precise notation to describe a specific model.
+In the following sections, we use $\mathcal{H}$ to represent cases that are applicable to all three models $\mathcal{B}$, $\mathcal{L}$, and $\mathcal{K}$.
+However, when specific geometric properties or computational advantages are relevant, we employ more precise notation to describe the particular model being utilized.